rez-trueagi-io/opencog/profile/README.md

 Git repos in which active resarch is being carried out:
 * Learn (Symbolic learning) "mature", batch-based processing
 * Agents (refactoring learning for an interactive environment)
-* Sensory (Envirnomental I/O subsystem for agents.)
+* Sensory (Environmental I/O subsystem for agents.)

 ### OpenCog Fossils
 Older, abandoned and obsolete components.
 These were educational and fun, but development has